stakater/StakaterPlatform/README.md

 ## Uninstall

-Run `make destroy` following to remove StakaterPlatform from your cluster.
+Run `make destroy` to remove StakaterPlatform from your cluster.

 ## Production Configuration and Hardening